kkoltun/dev_notes/clean_code/solid.md

 ### Rationale
 * software is easier to implement, debug and test;
-* any change does not add/remove responsibilites from class;
+* any change does not add/remove responsibilities from class;
 * classes are easier to understand and explain;
 * prevents unexpected side-effects of future changes;
 * classes are easier to name clearly.